ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 - Doxygen/Breathe/Sphinx/ReadTheDocs are used to produce documentation.
 Content for the documentation is from:

   - Doxygen comments in include files in the directory library/include
-  - files in the directory docs/source.
+  - Files in the directory docs/source.

 - Jenkins is used to automate Continuous Integration testing.
 - clang-format is used to format C++ code.